Indraji123/Loan_approval_prediction/README.md

-This project is related to Financial and Banking domain.
+# Loan Approval Prediction

-In this project we will predict whether the loan application should be accepted or rejected based on the information regarding income of the loan applicant, loan amount, number of dependents, credit history etc.
+This project predicts whether a loan application should be approved or rejected based on various applicant details such as income, loan amount, number of dependents, credit history, etc.

-This kind of work is useful in for banks and fintech organization for automated loan application processing in real time.
+## Steps
+1. **Data Preprocessing**: Handling missing values, encoding categorical variables, and feature engineering.
+2. **Model Training**: Using a **Random Forest Classifier** to train the model.
+3. **Evaluation**: Assessing performance using accuracy, confusion matrix, and classification reports.
+4. **Feature Importance**: Visualizing important features that influence loan approval.

+## Dependencies
+- Python, NumPy, Pandas, Scikit-learn, Seaborn, Matplotlib

+## Usage
+Run the script to preprocess data, train the model, and evaluate its performance.